stepro/kdo/README.md

 `--build-arg` | `[]` | build-time variables in the form `name=value`
 `--build-target` | `<empty>` | dockerfile target to build

 When the `docker` CLI is invoked, it does not use the default configured Docker daemon.
-Instead, it uses the kudo server components to directly access the Docker daemon running on a node in the Kubernetes cluster.
+Instead, it uses the kdo server components to directly access the Docker daemon running on a node in the Kubernetes cluster.
 Therefore, it is theoretically not a requirement that the local machine is actually running Docker, although in most cases (e.g. Docker Desktop) this will be the case.
-It **is**, however, a requirement that the node on which the kudo pod is scheduled is using Docker for its container runtime and the Docker daemon socket at `/var/run/docker.sock` on the host can be volume mounted into the pod.
+It **is**, however, a requirement that the node on which the kdo pod is scheduled is using Docker for its container runtime and the Docker daemon socket at `/var/run/docker.sock` on the host can be volume mounted into the pod.

 ### Configuration flags